 Calendar of Events

-NATIONAL PRESERVATION INSTITUTE: HISTORIC PRESERVATION SEMINARS, September – December 2013.
+NATIONAL PRESERVATION INSTITUTE: HISTORIC PRESERVATION SEMINARS, August-December 2014.
 The National Preservation Institute will conduct a series of training seminars for professionals in management, development and historic, cultural and environmental preservation in many cities across the country.
 Seminars, case studies and small group exercises will highlight state-of-the-art practices in historic preservation.
-For more information, visit www.npi.org or email firstname.lastname@example.org.
+For more information, visit www.npi.org or email email@example.com.

-TRADITIONAL BUILDING CONFERENCE PROGRAM, September 19-20, 2013.
-The third Traditional Building conference of 2013 will be held at the Chicago History Museum in Chicago, IL.
-The theme is Midwest Traditional Design and Restoration.
+TRADITIONAL BUILDING CONFERENCE SERIES, September 25-26, 2014.
+The fourth and last stop of this year’s Traditional Building Conference Series will be in St. Paul, MN.
+The event will feature an intensive two-day symposium for architects, contractors and design professionals, as well as the chance to earn AIA continuing-education credits.
 For more information, call Carolyn Walsh, 781-779-1560 or Judy Hayward, 802-674-6752 or go to www.traditionalbuildingshow.com.
-For sponsorships, contact Peter Miller, email@example.com.
+For sponsorships, contact Peter Miller, firstname.lastname@example.org.

-DESIGNDC 2013, September 25-27, 2013.
-DesignDC 2013 will be held at the Walter E. Washington Convention Center in Washington, DC.
-Education sessions and seminars will focus on the theme, “Framing the Future,” and will provide opportunities for participants to mingle with AIA members of the Washington, DC, Northern Virginia and Potomac Valley areas.
+DESIGNDC 2013, October 1-3, 2014.
+DesignDC 2014 will be held at the Walter E. Washington Convention Center in Washington, DC.
+This three-day conference is designed to connect attendees to cutting-edge technology and projects, as well as provide opportunities to mingle with AIA members of the Washington, DC, Northern Virginia and Potomac Valley areas.
 For more information, visit www.aiadesigndc.net.

-GREENBUILD 2013, November 20-22, 2013.
-Greenbuild’s international conference and expo will be held in Philadelphia, PA.
+GREENBUILD 2014, October 22-24, 2014.
+Greenbuild’s international conference and expo will be held in New Orleans, LA.
 It is dedicated to green building products and services and will feature three days of educational sessions, green building tours and seminars.
 For more information, visit www.greenbuildexpo.org.

 NATIONAL BUILDING MUSEUM PROGRAMS & EXHIBITS.
 The National Building Museum in Washington, DC, offers a series of exhibits and programs throughout the year on topics dealing with architectural design and building.
 Many of the programs qualify for AIA continuing-education units.
-Exhibitions include “Palaces for the People: Guastavino and America’s Great Public Spaces,” which features large-scale color photography of tile constructions created by the Guastavino family, original drawings, patents and advertisements of the Guastavino Company, as well as a full-scaled tile vault and construction demonstrations.
 The building itself is worth the visit, and 45-minute walk-in tours are offered daily.
 For details on current programs and a tour schedule, go to www.nbm.org.

 WOODWORKING CLASSES.
 The North Bennet Street School holds full-time woodworking courses – including fine carpentry and preservation carpentry – in Boston, MA.
 Class size is limited to 13 people.
 The school provides bench space, materials and shop supplies for most workshops.
 To register and pay online, visit www.nbss.edu.